 Adaptive, or healthy coping mechanisms, are skills that we must learn in order to overcome our maladaptive coping mechanisms.
 If we try to stop our maladaptive behavior without learning healthy skills, we are unlikely to succeed.
 Healthy coping skills include learning to process emotions, learning to care for ourselves, and being assertive about our needs.

 As we slowly learn these skills, we gain strength against the maladaptive coping behavior, slowly integrating our new tools for managing negative emotions.
 As we do this, positive feelings become more present in our lives.
 Over time, our feelings begin to circulate again.
 Even as this happens, and even as we begin to feel positive emotions again, we must be vigilant about practicing our healthy skills to ensure we can make a full transition and become truly recovered.

 Recovery from maladaptive coping behaviors

-    Recovery means that we can live in the world and experience a broad variety of emotions, both positive and negative, and we no longer need to rely on our maladaptive coping behavior to feel safe and secure.
+Recovery means that we can live in the world and experience a broad variety of positive and negative emotions.
+We no longer need to rely on our maladaptive coping behavior to feel safe and secure.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating issues, body shame and eating disorders.

 She’s the founder of More-Love.org and a Parent Coach who helps parents navigate disordered eating, eating disorder recovery, and other challenging emotional and behavioral issues.